ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/package-references.md

   scope =  "<scope-of-the-jar-file>"
   ```

   The default scope of a platform dependency includes the JAR file during compilation, testing, and when generating the executable/archive of the project.
-To restrict the scope to only include during testing, the `testOnly` scope can be used.
+The `testOnly` scope can be used to restrict the scope to only include it during testing.

 ## The `Dependencies.toml` file